 Tinfoil Hat Theory: What Are They Really Planning?

-Under the Table Deal Involving Lamigo Monkeys
+An Under the Table Deal Involving the Lamigo Monkeys

-Would it be possible the Lamigo Monkeys have struck a deal with an MLB organisation or a players’ agency under the table?
-Sign Heimlich for a year or so, then sell his contract back to the United States into the MLB system.
+Could it be possible that the Lamigo Monkeys struck an under the table deal with an MLB organisation or Heimlich’s agency?
+“Sign Heimlich for a year or so, then sell his contract back into the United States’ MLB system.”

 Someone Fired the First Shot: Setting Precedent